enso-org/enso/README.md

 Enso consists of several sub projects:

 - **Enso Engine:** The Enso Engine is the set of tools that implement the Enso language and its associated services.
-These include a just-in-time compiler, runtime, and language server.
+These include a just-in-time compiler and runtime, powered by <a href="https://www.graalvm.org">GraalVM</a>, and a language server.
 These components can be used on their own as command line tools.

 - **Enso IDE:** The [Enso IDE](https://github.com/enso-org/ide) is the desktop